amorris28/bohannan_website/content/talapas.md

 `R` module loaded) before submitting a batch script.
 When you run `install.package()` from talapas it will ask you to select a mirror from which to download the files.
 I usually choose the OSU one.
-In addition, it will probably tell you you do not have write permissions and will ask if you want to install packages to a personal library.
+In addition, it will probably tell you that you do not have write permissions and will ask if you want to install packages to a personal library.
 You should say `yes`.

 ## Running an `R` script from the command line